xdevplatform/SnowBotDev/docs/tutorial.md

 If the incoming Direct Message is not a Quick Reply response, the message text (and user ID) is parsed to see of the Direct Message comtains a support bot command.
 In the code below, we are looking for supported commands that trigger the response of sending the bot's Welcome Message.

+All non-Quick Reply responses are routed to this method.
+So, this is where you can get fancy with message parsing and building responses.
+This implementation is sinmplistic, and only looks for supported commands if the incoming message text is 12 characters or less.
+If longer than 12 characters, no response is attempted.

 ```
 	def handle_command(dm_event)